 I have a thing for coconut.
 I just find the flavor to be lovely.
 Even more lovely?
 Pairing coconut with chocolate.
 Just have a look at these Black-Bottom Coconut Macaroons!

-My love of coconut with chocolate is well documented in my posts for my No-Bake Chocolate, Coconut, and Almond Tart and my Chocolate-Dipped Coconut Shortbread.
+I have a serious love for coconut with chocolate.
 These coconut macaroons, though, they don’t tiptoe around the coconut.
 Macaroons are literally piles of coconut.

 Okay, so “piles of coconut” doesn’t sound all that appetizing.
 How about this: almond-scented coconut macaroons baked to perfection, then dipped in dark chocolate.
 Better?
 Thought so.